 Following up on low-quality leads takes time away from what really matters, meeting with serious clients, managing jobs and running your business.
 Every bad lead you speak with isn’t just a missed opportunity.
 It’s wasted time you can’t get back.

-Ask yourself: If it takes 10 or more calls to book one job, is it really saving you money?
+Ask yourself: if it takes lead after lead just to win one job, is it really saving you money?

 A survey by HubSpot found that salespeople spend more than 21% of their day writing emails and 17% prospecting and researching leads.
 Much of this time will be wasted by chasing bad leads when your team could be focused on closing new projects.